 With higher workloads and fewer workers, not everyone is benefiting fully.
 Profits that are coming in to the hotels are coming on the backs of workers.

-Last month the Minnesota House concurred with the Minnesota Senate and raised the state Minimum Wage from 6.15 an hour, one of the lowest in the nation, to 9.50 by August of 2016 making it the the fifth highest in country.
+Minnesota House concurred with the Minnesota Senate and raised the state Minimum Wage from 6.15 an hour, one of the lowest in the nation, to 9.50 by August of 2016 making it the the fifth highest in country.

 The legislation does NOT include any hospitality industry "tip penalty" or "Super Wage".
 UNITE HERE with it's community and faith based partners pushed back the Industry to assure that all of Minnesota's nearly 50,000 servers will continue earn a full minimum wage in the work place.
 Minnesota remains one of 7 states that does not pay a sub-minimum wage.